-(2) We prepare our financial statements in conformity with U.S. GAAP.
-To supplement this information, we also use the following non-GAAP financial measures in this prospectus: EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow.
-EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are measures used by management to assess operating performance.
-EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are not presented in accordance with U.S. GAAP, are not measures of financial condition or profitability and should not be considered as an alternative to net income (loss) determined in accordance with U.S. GAAP or net cash provided by operating activities determined in accordance with U.S. GAAP, and should not be construed as an inference that our future results will be unaffected by unusual non-recurring items.
-Management uses EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are not presented in accordance with U.S. GAAP and should not be construed as an inference that our future results will be unaffected by unusual non-recurring items.
-Management uses EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are not precent uses a the flow or comparable metrics:

-n as a measurement used in evaluating our operating performance on a consistent basis;

-n as a consideration to assess incentive compensation for our employees;

-n for planning purposes, including the preparation of our internal annual operating budget; and n to evaluate the performance and effectiveness of our operational strategies.
+- (2) We prepare our financial statements in conformity with U.S. GAAP.
+To supplement this information, we also use the following non-GAAP financial measures in this prospectus: EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are measures used by management to assess operating performance.
+EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow are not presented in accordance with U.S. GAAP, are not measures of financial condition or profitability and should not be considered as an alternative to net income (loss) determined in accordance with U.S. GAAP or net cash provided by operating activities determined in accordance with U.S. GAAP, as applicable, or any other performance measure derived in accordance with U.S. GAAP and should not be construed as an inference that our future results will be unaffected by unusual non-recurring items.
+Management uses EBITDA, Adjusted EBITDA, Adjusted Net Income and Free Cash Flow or comparable metrics: - n as a measurement used in evaluating our operating performance on a consistent basis; - n as a consideration to assess incentive compensation for our employees; - n for planning purposes, including the preparation of our internal annual operating budget; and - n to evaluate the performance and effectiveness of our operational strategies.